ofekido/ticTacToe/README.md

 ## Introduction

 Tic Tac Toe Battle is a simple yet challenging game where two players take turns to mark a 3x3 grid with their respective symbols (Ido or David).
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+The player who succeeds in placing three of their marks in a horizontal, vertical or diagonal row wins the game.

 ## Features